loblab/noip-renew/README.md

 ## Usage

-1. Set your noip.com account info in noip-renew.sh,
+1. Set your noip.com account info and number of hosts in noip-renew.sh,
 2. Run setup.sh,
 3. Run noip-renew.sh, check result.png (if succeeded) or error.png (if failed)